-There’s nothing quite like re-wrapping your bars to make an old tired bike feel like new.
-Wrapping bars well is an acquired skill, but luckily BikeRadar is on hand to talk you through the process.
+There’s nothing quite like replacing your bar tape to make your bike feel like new.
+Wrapping bar tape well is an acquired skill and in this guide, we’ll walk you through the process.

 Whatever reason you have for replacing your handlebar tape, being able to wrap it properly is a useful skill to have under your belt.

 We’d recommend replacing your handlebar tape once or twice a year if you’re riding frequently.
-If your bike sees regular use on a turbo trainer, it’s worth checking the condition of the bars fairly regularly – stories of bars corroding under a mix of sweat, spilt energy drink and dribble are not just urban myths and are a common maintenance mistake.
+If your bike sees regular use on a turbo trainer, it’s worth checking the condition of the bar fairly regularly – stories of bars corroding under a mix of sweat, spilt energy drink and dribble are not just urban myths and are a common maintenance mistake.

 - New handlebar tape